-BACOLOD City's current garbage hauler IPM-Construction and Development Corporation (IPM-CDC) qualified again as a bidder for the P72-million environmental and sanitary services or operation and management of landfill in Barangay Felisa.
+BACOLOD City’s current garbage hauler IPM-Construction and Development Corporation (IPM-CDC) was named anew as qualified bidder for the P150-million environmental and sanitary services contract.

 The Bids and Awards Committee (BAC) disqualified the FDRCon Company Inc. after it failed to pass the technical requirements.

 Lawyer Maphilindo Polvora, chairman of BAC, said Monday out of the five prospective bidders, only IPM-CDC, FDRCon Company, and Dynamic Builders secured bid documents amounting to P50,000.

 He said of the three bidders, only the IPM-CDC and FDRCon Company dropped the bidding documents at the City Council session hall on Monday morning while the Dynamic Builders sent their withdrawal letter signed by its general manager Jose Eduardo Cruz.

 “At present, we have several projects lined up for the next 18 to 24 months.
 As such, we are not confident enough that our resources would be able to handle the said project,” Cruz said.

 Polvora said the IPM-CDC offered a bid of P149,696,384.53.

 The BAC did not open the financial document of FDRCon because they were already disqualified.
 It failed to meet the requirements like the International Standard Organization (ISO) certificate and vehicles registration.

 Polvora said the IPM-CDC is not yet a winner because they still need to scrutinize their documents for the post-qualification set Tuesday.